threefoldfoundation/rexplorer/README.md

 As you can see for yourself, the balance of an address is stored as a JSON object (if you use the `--encoding json` flag)., and the total balance is something which you have to compute yourself.

-> Note that your redis-cli` output will look like binary gibberish in case you are using [MessagePack](https://msgpack.org)
+> Note that your redis-cli` output will look like binary gibberish in case you are using [MessagePack][encoding-msgp]
-> or [Protocol Buffers](https://developers.google.com/protocol-buffers/) as the encoding type of your rexplorer.
+> or [Protocol Buffers][encoding-pb] as the encoding type of your rexplorer.
 > If so, you'll first have to decode prior to being able to consume it as human reader.
 > The Golang example does this automatically for you.